Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/README.md

       [ACPCore lifecycleStart:nil];
    }
    ```
+   For more information on handling foregrounding applications with Scenes, refer to Apple's documentation [here](https://developer.apple.com/documentation/uikit/app_and_environment/scenes/preparing_your_ui_to_run_in_the_foreground?language=objc)

 4. When the app enters the background, pause Lifecycle data collection from your app's `applicationDidEnterBackground:` delegate method: